anilkunwar/lithium-dendrites-vlm2026/README.md

-# A vision language model for understanding dendrites growth in lithium ion batteries
+# A vision language model for understanding dendrites growth in lithium-ion batteries
 Contributors:

 Hao Tang